jbboehr/oni-mods/src/SimplerPipPlantRule/README.md

 There's a config file so that you can tweak it as you wish.

-For default, the pip won't plant seed at the tile, if there's already a plant in the 3*3 rectangle radius of it, just like the preview picture.
+For default, the pip won't plant seed at the tile, if there's already a plant in the 3*3 square area of it, just like the preview picture.

 [h1]Details[/h1]

 [b]Config Params (the config.json file in mod directory)[/b]
-- searchMinInterval = 60f
+- searchMinInterval = 60f -> min interval for seed search
-- searchMaxInterval = 300f
+- searchMaxInterval = 300f -> max interval for seed search
-- plantDetectionRadius = 1 (vanilla 6)
+- plantDetectionRadius = 1 (vanilla 6) -> detection area is a square area with 'plantDetectionRadius * 2 + 1' length of the sides and centered at the target tile.
-- maxPlantsInRadius = 0 (vanilla 2)
+- maxPlantsInRadius = 0 (vanilla 2) -> max allowed plants in detection area of the target tile is 'maxPlantsInRadius + 1'

 [b]Patterns (Not strictly tested)[/b]
 - 0101010 (Default as the preview): plantDetectionRadius = 1, maxPlantsInRadius = 0